 Then we have “It’s Nice To Be With You”, which is not my cup of tea, but the lady next to me was pretty excited.
 Davy did not discourage us from singing along because it puts him off.
 Maybe that’s another bit that was cut? :P

 And then, we know we’re nearing the end with “Last Train To Clarksville”.
-It’s still a great song.
-Don’t know what else to say about it, I think it was probably one of the best of the evening (this coming from someone who knows all of the songs and usually dislikes the big hits!).
+I think it was probably one of the best of the evening (this coming from someone who knows all of the songs and usually dislikes the big hits).
 It’s just so upbeat and catchy.

-Davy introduced “I Wanna Be Free” in a way that made it out to be a more important song than it really was, and he got people clapping for it before it started.
+I feel like Davy introduced “I Wanna Be Free” in a way that made it out to be a more important song than it really was, and he got people clapping for it before it started.
 Really?
 Is it that big a song?
 I don’t think so.
-The lady next to me did.
+The lady next to me would disagree.

-Micky was on drums for “Saturday’s Child”, I’m pretty sure, because I can picture him doing the tom roll, whatever you want to call it.
-The video screen played the “Saturday’s Child” romp and also one from the “Captain Crocodile” episode, which I’m not sure what song was used in that romp.
+Micky was on drums for “Saturday’s Child”, I’m pretty sure, because I can picture him doing the tom roll or whatever you call it.
+The video screen played the “Saturday’s Child” romp and also the romp from “Captain Crocodile”, though I’m not sure what song was used in that romp originally.
 I didn’t remember that part of the episode at all.
 Guess I need to watch it again.

-Micky did a nice job singing on “Steppin’ Stone”.
-At one point, he was standing next to Davy and they were both singing “No, I’m not your steppin’ stone!” when it looked like Micky could easily stomp on little old Davy.
+Micky did a nice job singing “Steppin’ Stone”.
+At one point, he was standing right next to Davy, and they were both singing “No, I’m not your steppin’ stone!” and it looked like Micky could quite easily stomp on little ol’ Davy.

-“Daydream Believer” got the big sing along.
+“Daydream Believer” got the big singalong.
 “Okay, everybody!”
 Davy says as the chorus comes up, “Cheer up Sleep Jean!” he instructs.
 “Oh, what can it mean!” he tells us.
 Umm, yeah, I think we know how it goes, I think to myself.
 “To a… Justin Bieber!” he says next.
 Ohh.
-Okay.
-That kind of killed the sing along.
+Okay, ha ha.
+That kind of killed the singalong though.
 Which… is usually a good thing.

-I think then someone in the band said, “Good night!” and everyone went off stage.
+I think then someone in the band said, “Good night!” and everyone went offstage.
 It seemed rather abrupt, but I knew they were coming back.
 I don’t know if everyone else did though, since some people seemed to get up and leave.
-The band came back on stage pretty quickly though.
+The band came back on stage pretty soon after.

-Anyway, I know that they do “Listen to the Band” (it was on the Live Summer Tour album), but I’d forgotten and it was a bit unexpected.
-I like that song, of course.
+Anyway, I know that they do “Listen to the Band” (it was on the Live Summer Tour album), but I’d forgotten about it, and it was a bit unexpected.
 Davy introduced all the members of the band.
-I think I read somewhere there were eight people backing them up. (meaning one Mike = eight people, of course… :P).
+I think I read somewhere there were eight people backing them up (meaning one Mike = eight other people, right? :P).

-Overall, the guys seemed to be happy and having fun.
+Overall, the guys seemed happy and like they were having fun.
 It was all a bit cheesy, but that’s The Monkees.
 They did a good job playing the big songs for the casual concert-goer as well as a few rare gems for the hardcore fans.